 - Restart your PC and look for improvements.

 6: Disable Secure Boot and third-party antivirus tools

 Finally, if none of the previous steps worked for you, we see only 3 options remaining (a clean reinstallation is not one of them for obvious reasons):

 - Disable Secure Boot in the BIOS/UEFI settings.

-- If your antivirus has a security tool which oversees Wi-Fi connection, disable it.
+- If your antivirus has a security tool that oversees Wi-Fi connection, disable it.

 - Update your Windows 10 and hope the resolution is provided.

-The Secure Boot is a safety measure which prevents a computer from loading untrusted files.
-On the first look, this doesn’t have anything to do with the system’s inability to preserve the Wi-Fi network credentials.
+The Secure Boot is a safety measure that prevents a computer from loading untrusted files.
+At the first look, this doesn’t have anything to do with the system’s inability to preserve the Wi-Fi network credentials.